PhilipSLuk/security-projects/hackthebox/stego/digital-cube/README.md

 <img src="digitalcube-50x50.jpg" width=500px/>

-Using an editor to clean up the lines and contrast and scanning with a QRCode reader.. we get..
+Using an editor to clean up the lines and contrast..

 <img src="digitalcube-qrcode.jpg" width=500px/>

+and scanning with a QRCode reader on my mobile phone.. we get..

 <img src="qrcode-reader.jpg" width=200px/>